Łódź Fabryczna railway station: History

-In the years 1877–1878, in the area of Zagajnikowa Street (nowadays Kopcinskiego), it was found to the south, along the edge of the copse, a lateral track to the plants of Karl Scheibler, and at the crossing there was a house of the guard, marked on the north side of the tracks.
+In the years 1877–1878, in the area of Zagajnikowa Street (nowadays Kopcińskiego), it was found to the south, along the edge of the copse, a lateral track to the plants of Karl Scheibler, and at the crossing there was a house of the guard, marked on the north side of the tracks.
 Subsequent plans of the city from the 1880s seemed to ignore the dynamic changes taking place at the station where there was already a large, though only two-wheeled steam locomotive to six locomotives, adjacent to it a mechanical workshop from Kuznia, erected also in 1880, a three-track, a wooden carriage hall with a 'Vogele' shifter in front of the gates, numerous freight warehouses and exchange offices in the open squares.
+In 1915 to 1916 the German occupation authorities ordered the demolition of warehouses, coal storages and rail siding along Składowa street.
+Eventually the work was completed 15 later and the arrangement of large squares on the site of the warehouses was completed in 1933.
+Tram track along Składowa street was laid in 1937.